peternjeru/proxyapi-pvp/readme.txt

 == Installation ==
-You will need an existing M-Pesa Shortcode to work with, and a Proxy API user account to get started.
+You will need an existing M-Pesa Shortcode to work with, and a ProxyAPI user account to get started.
 Please visit https://proxyapi.co.ke to sign up for and set up an account.
 Once you have signed up, follow the instructions below to install the plugin.

+AUTOMATIC INSTALLATION
+- Login to your WordPress Dashboard.
+- Click on "Plugins > Add New" from the left menu.
+- In the search box type "Pay via ProxyAPI".
+- Click on Install Now on Pay via ProxyAPI to install the plugin on your site.
+- Confirm the installation.
+- Activate the plugin.
+- Click on "WooCommerce > Settings" from the left menu and click the "Payments" or "Checkout" tab.
+- Click on the Pay via ProxyAPI option from the available Payment Options.
+- Configure your Pay via ProxyAPI settings accordingly.
+See below for configuration instructions.

 MANUAL INSTALLATION VIA WORDPRESS ADMIN
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
 Click on “Plugins > Add New” from the left hand menu.
 3. Click on the “Upload” option, then click “Choose File” to select the zip file from your computer.
 Once selected, press “OK” and press the “Install Now” button.
 4. After installation, go to WooCommerce -> Settings -> Payments tab (or equivalent for your WooCommerce version).
-You will see Pay via Proxy API (PVP) as part of the available payment checkout options.
+You will see Pay via ProxyAPI (PVP) as part of the available payment checkout options.
 Activate the plugin, then configure it.
 See below for configuration instructions.

 CONFIGURING THE PLUGIN
 You shall need to enter the API Key.
 To get the API Key: